riancandrian/evermos-test/README.md

 2. Create an automatic cancel order feature if the customer does not make a payment according to the specified deadline.
 And of course the stock returns.
 3. Create realtime stock reports.

-For sample API please check :
+And for answering first questions please click this link: https://github.com/riancandrian/api-apotek

-https://github.com/riancandrian/api-apotek
+For second questions you can check on this repository